 Our vision is for a world where women, families and communities live free from violence, have equal rights, opportunities and the freedom to reach their potential.

-Our purpose is to empower people to make positive permanent changes that improve their safety and wellbeing.
+Our purpose is to build individual and community safety and wellbeing.

 The values that guide our everyday work include:

 Q. Violence is never acceptable or exclusive or excusable

 Domestic and Family Violence in all its forms is a violation of basic human rights.
 We all have the right to live free from violence.
 Children’s right to safety is paramount.

 Being ‘safe’ is more than being physically safe – it includes all aspects of wellbeing.
 Domestic and Family Violence has a negative impact on a person’s wellbeing and in turn a community’s wellbeing.

 We view people as experts and leaders of their own lives.
 Everyone has the capacity to make choices, including choices relating to their risk, safety and wellbeing, and to make changes.
 We take care to build on an individual’s capacities, preserve hope and to do no harm.

 We acknowledge that people can experience discrimination because of gender, disability, age, race, colour, descent, national origin or ethnic origin, or immigrant status, lived and expressed gender and sexual identity or religious belief.
 We work to redress inequality in all its forms and embrace diversity.

 We value the importance of community as a place to belong and participate in.
 We work to support individuals’ and communities’ hopes for the future.
 We listen to each other and work in partnership to design and deliver services.
 We recognise we are not able to achieve this work on our own.

 Q. We foster a supportive environment for staff wellbeing, development and succession